Backing Off on Deportations Is a Recipe for a GOP Disaster

 Carlson has drawn mounting criticism from conservatives following a series of controversial interviews, including one with Darryl Cooper, whom Carlson described as “the best and most honest popular historian in America.”
 During that appearance, Cooper argued that Winston Churchill was the chief villain of World War II and claimed the United States fought on the “wrong side” of the war.
 Cooper also argued that the Nazi's didn't intend to murder Jews, and that the Holocaust was a problem of supply logistics rather than hatred.
 He has since refused to debate any leading World War II historian.

 Even more notably, Carlson gave a friendly interview to neo-Nazi Nick Fuentes.
 Several conservatives accused Carlson of exposing Fuentes to a mainstream audience and attempting to make his views, or at least his persona, more palatable.
 Fuentes has previously insulted Vice President J.D.
 Vance for marrying an Indian woman and claimed that Jews control American foreign policy, neither of which Carlson challenged during the interview.
-At one point, Fuentes told Carlson he admired Joseph Stalin; Carlson said they would circle back to the remark, but never did.
+At one point, Fuentes told Carlson that he admired Joseph Stalin; Carlson said they would return to the remark, but never did.

 Advertisement